Twins vs. Guardians Player Props Betting Odds

 Buxton Stats

-- Buxton has recorded 28 hits with seven doubles, a triple, eight home runs and 15 walks.
-He has driven in 19 runs with two stolen bases.
+- Buxton has seven doubles, a triple, eight home runs, 16 walks and 19 RBI (28 total hits).
+He has swiped two bases.

 Buxton Recent Games